FlankMe/player-ConvNN/README.md

 - a more **flexible** graph that allows to easily add *maxpooling layers* and an implementation of the *dropout technique*.
 In fairness, I ended up using none of these extra features as they didn't seem to any value.

 ### Visual processing
-Before feeding the screen's image to the CNN, the input is first pre-processed: the image is converted to grey scale, compressed to a smaller resolution, and stacked to previous frames [*I chose to fed the CNN with the 3 most recent frames stacked together*].
+Before feeding the screen's image to the CNN, the input is pre-processed first: the image is converted to grey scale, compressed to a smaller resolution, and stacked to previous frames [*I chose to feed the CNN with the 3 most recent frames stacked together*].

 Here I show an example of an input image and its resulting (compressed) stacked images fed to the CNN: